 1812, March 6

-The Right Reverend James Madison, Bishop of Virginia and president of the College since 1777, died.
+The Right Reverend James Madison, Bishop of Virginia and president of William & Mary since 1777, died.

 Dr. John Augustine Smith, the Reverend John Bracken's successor as president, began a series of lectures on politics.
-When published the following year, his work, A Syllabus of the Lectures Delivered to the Senior Students in the College of William and Mary, on Government, became one of the first textbooks on American government.
+When published the following year, his work, A Syllabus of the Lectures Delivered to the Senior Students in William & Mary, on Government, became one of the first textbooks on American government.

-An attempt to move the College to Richmond as a means of increasing enrollment proved unsuccessful.
-After Williamsburg ceased to be the capital of the state, the decline of the city affected the College; but despite many difficulties, William and Mary remained a vital force in Virginia's cultural life.
+An attempt to move William & Mary to Richmond as a means of increasing enrollment proved unsuccessful.
+After Williamsburg ceased to be the capital of the state, the decline of the city affected William & Mary; but despite many difficulties, the university remained a vital force in Virginia's cultural life.
 Removal to Richmond was again attempted after the Civil War.

-Beginning with this session, and continuing until 1881, a complete list of College students was kept in a matriculation register.
+Beginning with this session, and continuing until 1881, a complete list of William & Mary students was kept in a matriculation register.
 An earlier volume, listing students from about 1780 to 1827, was known to exist in 1855, but was probably destroyed in the fire of 1859.

-The first College catalog was published by Edmund Ruffin, of Petersburg, Va.
+The first William & Mary catalog was published by Edmund Ruffin, of Petersburg, Va.
 This 16-page pamphlet contained a roster of faculty and students, a description of the curriculum and a list of textbooks used in each course.

-Dr. John Millington offered the College's first course in civil engineering.
+Dr. John Millington offered William & Mary's first course in civil engineering.
 While here, he wrote Elements of Civil Engineering (1839), one of the earliest American textbooks on the subject.

 1836, July 6

-Thomas Roderick Dew was appointed 13th president of the College.
-Under his administration the College flourished.
-He assembled an able faculty, and student enrollment grew to 140 in 1839-the largest in the history of the College until 1889.
+Thomas Roderick Dew was appointed 13th president of William & Mary.
+Under his administration William & Mary flourished.
+He assembled an able faculty, and student enrollment grew to 140 in 1839-the largest in the history of the university until 1889.

 1842, July 4

-During this period the College made repeatedly unsuccessful attempts to secure from Congress compensation for the destruction of certain buildings during the Revolutionary War.
+During this period William & Mary made repeatedly unsuccessful attempts to secure from Congress compensation for the destruction of certain buildings during the Revolutionary War.

-Dissension arose among the Board of Visitors, the faculty and the citizens of Williamsburg regarding the administration of College affairs.
+Dissension arose among the Board of Visitors, the faculty and the citizens of Williamsburg regarding the administration of William & Mary affairs.
 "It was deemed advisable to suspend the Exercises, excepting those of the Law Class, for one year to give time for the excitement and prejudice … to subside."
 Benjamin S. Ewell agreed to serve as acting president for the academic year 1848-1849.

-During his first year as president, the Right Reverend John Johns (see right), then Assistant Bishop of Virginia, found only 21 students enrolled at the College.
-Bishop Johns enlarged the faculty slightly raised the morale of the students and brought enrollment to 82 students during the last year (1853-1854) of his incumbency.
+During his first year as president, the Right Reverend John Johns (see right), then Assistant Bishop of Virginia, found only 21 students enrolled at William & Mary.
+Bishop Johns enlarged the faculty slightly, raised the morale of the students and brought enrollment to 82 students during the last year (1853-1854) of his incumbency.